0xPraedico/Q4_Sol_rached/README.md

 # Q4_solana_rached
-Some exercices, challenges and project completed during the Q4 cohort journey
+Some exercises, challenges and projects completed during the Q4 cohort